mtpontes/microservices-store/README.md

 ### Swagger UI

-Para acessar a documentação do OpenAPI com o Swagger UI, execute os contêineres e vá para http://localhost:9092/swagger-ui/index.html (Gateway).
-A documentação pode ser acessada centralmente pelo Gateway usando a URL já mencionada, e também pela própria API (contas, produtos, pedidos, carrinho, pagamentos).
+To access the OpenAPI documentation with Swagger UI, run the containers and go to http://localhost:9092/swagger-ui/index.html (Gateway).
+The documentation can be accessed centrally via the Gateway using the URL already mentioned, and also via the API itself (accounts, products, orders, carts, payments).

 > **Notes:**
 >